eimoran/GymBro/README.md

 # GymBro
 Description

 App will allow users to create a workout profile and get matched with other people who are looking for gym buddies or athletic events.
-There will be a public forum where users can make posts for other users to see.
-Users will be able to like, comment, and reply to posts on this forum and as well as direct message friends.
+There will be a public forum where users can post public workouts for other people within a certain radius to see.
+Users will be able to like, comment, and reply to posts on this forum

 Features
 -   Log in, Log out, Sign Up
 -   Profile Page
+-   Workout traits
+-   Local gym
+-   Profile picture
+-   Profile images to display during matching
--   Matching Users to other users based on their profiles and locations
+-   Matching Users to other Users based on their profiles and locations
 -   Match based on who matches more profile traits and location
+-   Matching displays other user’s images, profile traits, and local gym
+-   Can swipe on a matching cell to send user a friend request or reject user
--   Map API to track users’ locations display nearby gyms
+-   Map API to track users’ locations and which gyms to show
+-   Gym icons show as weights
+-   Clicking on gym icon gives user option to add gym to their profile
+-   Friend Requests
+-   Friends page to keep track outgoing/pending requests, incoming requests, and friends list
 -   Forum Posts
--   Comments, Likes, replies
+-   Comments, likes
+-   Clicking on post shows comments and image, if applicable

 Ambiguous/Complex Problems
 -   Matching user to other compatible users
 -   Allow user to get a list of gyms nearby and add it to their profile

 Stretch Features
 -  Allow user to filter
+-   profile traits
+-   Gender
+-   Search bar to search for other gyms near user
+-   Uses foursquare autocomplete
+-   Show more information about gym on gym details page
+-   Photos
+-   tips/reviews
+-   Other users who go there
+-   Likes for post comments
+-   Sort comments in order of likes
+-   View current user’s posts and liked posts
+-   Create Custom Workouts
 -   Direct message
--   Create Custom Workouts
 -   Create list of workouts with videos embedded for each workout that user can add to their plan
 -   Create a weight or lift tracker page where users can track their lifting PR’s or track their weight